MisterProtocol/RAND-editor/README.md

 session.
 If those keystrokes were "<cmd>b q<ret>", this would prevent the editor from exiting at the end of the recovery.

+The "showkeys" program is so generally useful that it has been added to the "original" branch of the editor as well as the "main" version.

 ### Ancillary Files ###

 At times, the editor must display messages longer than a single line to